 Hummingbirds are the primary birds which play a role in pollination in North America.
 Their long beaks and tongues draw nectar from tubular flowers.
 Pollen is carried on both the beaks and feathers of different hummingbirds.
-The regions closer to the tropics, with warmer climates, boast the largest number of humming bird species and the greatest number of native plants to support the bird's need for food.
+The regions closer to the tropics, with warmer climates, boast the largest number of hummingbird species and the greatest number of native plants to support the bird's need for food.
 White-winged doves (Zenaida asiatica) are also pollinators of the saguaro cactus (Carnegeia gigantea) in the south central United States.

 Bright colored tubular flowers attract hummingbirds to gardens throughout the United States.
 Hummingbirds can see the color red; bees cannot.
-Nectar plants growing in the Colorado Plateau Semidesert, including thistle, paintbrush, scarlet gilia, and larkspur, attract black-chinned hummingbirds.
+Chokesherry growing in the Intermountain Semidesert attracts Calliope Hummingbirds.